My Banner

 LES CHAUFFEURS DE LA DROME - 1909

-In the next scene, the blade is down and soiled.
+In the last scene, the blade is down and soiled.
 Justice has been served!
-Deschamps is bending over handling the tin tub and preparing to transfer a severed head into the big zinc lined basket, where it will join the body.
+Desfourneaux is bending over handling the tin tub and preparing to transfer the severed head into the big zinc lined basket, where it will join the body.
 Deibler stands behind the basket and holds it open while the two other assistants are looking on.
 The splatter shield has been moved aside to retrieve the tub and sits on the ground to the right.
 The bare-headed officer in the foreground appears to be strolling casually over to look at the proceedings...

-In the third shot, Deschamps and Deibler are cleaning the machine in preparation for the next "customer".
-Deibler has partially raised the mouton using the rope and pulley system while Deschamps is washing the blade with a sponge.
+This second photo was scanned from a large, high resolution print dated 1923.
+The photo series from Valence was made into postcards for broad distribution and most digital copies are scanned from the postcard version.
+In this photo, Desfourneaux and Deibler are cleaning the machine in preparation for their next "customer".
+Deibler has partially raised the mouton using the rope and pulley system and holds it at face level while Desfourneaux wipes down the blade with a wet sponge.
 This macabre ritual, using two buckets and a sponge, which left the surrounding area soaked in blood and water, has been recorded by witnesses to the French executions in several books and newspaper articles.
+Many considered this process to lack the dignity required by capital executions.
 Contrary to contemporary executions in other countries, the French did not do much to spare the condemned from the gruesome scene of preceding executions.
-The large basket was designed to hold four bodies and at this point there is already one body (or two) in it, which the next man will see as he prepares to meet the same fate.
+The large basket was designed to hold four bodies and at this point there is already one body in it, which the next man will see as he prepares to meet the same fate.

-In the last picture Deibler is unhooking the rope from the mouton after having locked it into position in the jaws of the mechanism.
+In the third picture Deibler is unhooking the rope from the mouton after having locked it into position in the jaws of the mechanism.
 The rope will then be stored on hooks attached to the left upright so it won't interfere with the freefall of the blade.
-The assistant, Marcel Deschamps, is bending over and appears to be washing his hands in one of the water buckets, most likely after handling the nasty sponge washing job.
+The assistant, Léopold Desfourneaux, is bending over to be wash his hands in one of the waterbuckets, most likely after handling the nasty sponge washing job.
 The machine will soon be ready to dispense justice to the next assassin.

 THE GRIM REALITY

 Another pair of ugly pictures from the autopsy of the Pollet gang, executed in 1909 in Béthune.
 On the left Canute Vromant's decapitated body on the examination table.
-On the right the severed heads of the Pollet brothers taken just 15 minutes after the execution.
+On the right the severed heads of the Pollet brothers.
 This picture is much less known than the famous one that is found in nearly every guillotine book.
-WARNING the pictures are very graphic
+WARNING: the pictures are very graphic

 EUGENE WEIDMANN - 1939